Elletra/Support_BuildableSnow/README.md

 #### <a name="api-raise-snow"></a>`fxDTSBrick::raiseSnow ();`

-Flattens brick if it's not already; raises snow brick above it if it is.
+Flattens brick if it's not already; raises snow brick above if it is.
 Returns a [BuildableSnowError](#errors).

 ##